 - Limited liability company officers, managers, and members

 A priority winner can only submit a formal application with the same individuals and entities listed in its priority application.
 A completed formal application with other individuals or entities included will be rejected by the department as an invalid formal application.

 If the number of applicants is equal to or less than the number of licenses available, all applicants will be notified that they have 90 days to complete a formal application for their specific premises.

-If there are more applicants than licenses available, a public drawing will be held; the time, date, and place of any drawing will be posted on the ABC website.
+If there are more applicants than licenses available, a virtual drawing will be held.
+The date, time and details of any drawing will be posted on the ABC website.
 After the drawing is held, the Department will notify each applicant by mail of their priority position.

 Successful Drawing Participants